 If you’re planning to sell your home in the next few years, be aware that although installing laminate will add to your home value more than carpet or vinyl, it is not as desirable as engineered wood or natural hardwood flooring.

-Hardwood, often considered the “gold standard” of floors, tends to reap the highest resale price.
+Hardwood, often considered the “gold standard” of floors, tends to reap the highest resale price no matter your area.
 That being said, the initial cost to install laminate flooring is lower than hardwood installation.

 Get the Most for Your Money